wassimabodagga/wassimabodagga/README.md

 ### 🧑‍💻 About Me

-- 🎓 I'm a 20-year-old software and database specialist.
+-  I'm a 20-year-old software and database specialist🎓.
-- ✅ Confident in my work and able to perform under pressure.
+-  Confident in my work and able to perform under pressure✅.
-- 🌱 Always eager to learn new technologies and grow my skills.
+-  Always eager to learn new technologies and grow my skills🌱.
-- 📫 You can reach me at: **abodaggawassum@gmail.com**
+-  You can reach me at: **abodaggawassum@gmail.com**📫.

 ---

-### 🛠️ Skills
+###  Skills🛠️

 Here are some technologies I work with: